 DFARS and CMMC are similar in many ways because the latter draws heavily from the former, but there are some key differences between them.

-Unlike DFARS, CMMC has five levels of maturity based on the complexity of cybersecurity practices and processes, with each level characterized by its focus.
+Unlike DFARS, CMMC 2.0 has three levels of maturity based on the complexity of cybersecurity practices and processes, with each level characterized by its focus.

 By categorizing its contractors into different levels, the DoD can ensure that contractors for each project have the appropriate cybersecurity practices and processes in place to protect FCI and CUI.

-While self-assessment is enough in achieving DFARS, CMMC requires an external assessor to evaluate the cybersecurity posture of DoD contractors and assign them with their appropriate CMMC level.
-This external assessor must have received its training and license from the CMMC Accreditation Body.
+While self-assessment is enough (although not recommended) to achieve DFARS compliance and CMMC 2.0 level one, CMMC 2.0 requires an external assessor for CMMC 2.0 levels two and three.
+This external assessor must have received their training and license from the CMMC Accreditation Body.